Product navigation

 docs/custody-evidence-intake.json, then run npm run apply:custody-evidence-intake.
 That command updates the canonical intake and rebuilds canonical custody proof, reviewer packet, and launch trust packet artifacts together.Security posture now has to survive real-world signer attacks, not only audit checklists

 The Drift exploit and STRIDE response changed what serious judges expect.
-PrivateDAO keeps signer discipline, launch blockers, runtime visibility, and migration-safe hardening in the product surface instead of hiding them in ops notes.
+PrivateDAO keeps signer discipline, readiness gates, runtime visibility, and migration-safe hardening in the product surface instead of hiding them in ops notes.

-The single most important meta-shift is that Frontier Hackathon is no longer about stacking tracks.
-It is about product impact, startup quality, and believable user value.
+The single most important operating truth is that product impact, startup quality, and believable user value matter more than stacking narratives around one build.

 Drift proved ops failures can beat good code